chengwm123456/CMCL-Launcher/README.md

   Chinese translations: CMCL_zh-cn.ts / CMCL_zh-hk.ts / CMCL_zh-tw.ts / CMCL_lzh.ts, Other translations please make a
   Pull request.)

+- Contributing is not illegal, be brave to do it ~~, that's why I use git, because I want to avoid evil destruction!~~

 <h5>How to run this launcher</h5>

 1. You can download the releases from the "Releases" on the right side.

 2. You can download the source code.
-    - Click "Code" -> "Download ZIP" to download the source code's zip.
+    - Click "Code" -> "Download ZIP" to download the .zip file of all the source code.

-    - Extract the zip file.
+    - Extract the .zip file.

-    - Download Python 3.12 if you don't already have one.
+    - Go to the [Official Python website] to download Python 3.12 as your Python interpreter.
+      > If you have it ...... then I'm a deaf, I didn't say anything before.

+    - Run：
+        - `python -m pip install -r requirements.txt`: On Windows
-    - Run `pip install -r requirements.txt`.
+        - `python3 -m pip install -r requirements_linux.txt`: On Linux
+            - Make sure you've got a venv (virtualenv).
+On Linux, download `python3-pip` via apt (or other thing can prove that I know too little.) cannot do this without a venv.

+    - Run：
-    - Run `python main.py`.
+        - `python "Common Minecraft Launcher\main.py"`: On Windows
+        - `python3 Common\ Minecraft\ Launcher/main.py`: On Linux

 <h5>IMPORTANT MESSAGES</h5>